-also known as Spaghetti Diagram or Standard Work Chart
+also known as Layout Diagram or Standard Work Chart

 but it really shines as a Lean process improvement tool for creating a spaghetti map